-The control panel for the air conditioner is located in the galley cabinet above the stereo.
-There are two vents in the cabin, one near the cabin entry way above the microwave and the other on the forward vertical wall of the galley cabinet at the V-berth.
+The control panel for the air conditioner is located in the galley cabinet forward of the microwave.
+There are two vents in the cabin, one in the galley near the microwave and the other in the aft berth.
 The generator or dockside power must be operating in order to use the air conditioner.
 Also, the shower sump pump should be switched on to remove any condensation.
 For detailed instructions, refer to the Operation and Maintenance Manual provided in your Owner's Packet.